aurorascharff/aurorascharff.no/src/content/blog/handling-form-validation-errors-and-resets-with-useactionstate.md

 ## The starting point

 We have a simple form that allows us to edit a contact.
 The form is a React component that receives a `contact` prop, which is the contact we want to edit.
-The form has fields for the contact's first name, last name, twitter, notes, and an avatarUrl.
+The form has fields for the contact's first name, last name, twitter, notes, and an avatar URL.

 ```tsx
 export default function ContactForm({ contact }: { contact: Contact }) {